 There are plenty of other rivals for the Kuga, including the Kia Niro PHEV and Mitsubishi Outlander PHEV, as well as the Vauxhall Grandland X Hybrid and its French sister models the Citroen C5 Hybrid and Peugeot 3008 Hybrid.
-The forthcoming Suzuki Across and Toyota RAV4 plug-in hybrids will also have the Kuga in their sights when they arrive in late 2020.
+There's also the Suzuki Across, which uses the same tech as the RAV4.

 In This Review